capwan/whatisweatherbot/README.md

 ## Instruction

 1. Write `/start` for startup bot.
-2. Write city which insteresting for you.
+2. Write city name which interesting for you.